- Title

 - Curatorial Notes

+In Muslim cultures, words are used not only to communicate but to decorate.
+Because it is through writing that the Qur’an is transmitted, scripts in the Arabic alphabet were devised and perfected to be worthy of divine revelation.
 By the late eighth century, manuscripts of the Qur’an had achieved a standard format rendered in parchment, made from cured and scraped animal skin, generally sheep, and configured and bound as a codex or book.
-These two pages are from an illuminated Qur’an dating to the ‘Abbasid period.
-Copied in rectilinear Kufic script, each folio has seven lines of text written in dark brown ink, with the short vowels indicated by red dots.
-Such early Qur’anic manuscripts were challenging to read due to the lack of the dots or letter pointing that, from the eleventh century onward, were used to distinguish one consonant from another.
+These two facing pages are from an illuminated Qur’an dating to the ‘Abbasid period.
+Copied in rectilinear kufic script, each folio has seven lines of text written in dark brown ink, with the short vowels indicated by red dots.
+Such early Qur’anic manuscripts are today challenging to read for those unfamiliar with text lacking the dots or letter-pointing that, from the eleventh century onward, were used to distinguish one consonant from another.

 - Selected Bibliography